2024 Paris Olympics: Day 3 Finals Live Recap

 It was China’s Xu Jiayu who got out the fastest, splitting 24.88 on the opening 50m, which was the only 1st 50 under 25 seconds.
 He was the fastest in semifinals last night, where he clocked a 52.02 to earn the top seed for this race.
 He was off that time tonight, but he still earned the silver medal with a 52.32.

 American Ryan Murphy earned the bronze medal with a 52.39.
 There was a moment where it looked like the veteran may be able to get it donw once again.
 He flipped in 2nd with a 25.04 at the turn, then came out with the best underwaters and breakout in the field.
 He had edged into the lead through the first half of the 2nd 50, however, the rest of the field closed on him at the end of the race.
-Murphy adds another medal to his career tally, however, the American win streak in the men’s 100 back has now come to an end.
+Murphy adds another medal to his career tally, however, the Americans have now lost the men’s 100 back for a 2nd Olympics in a row after dominating the event for years.

 Greece’s Apostolos Christou clocked a 52.41, finishing just off the medal stand by 0.02 seconds.